Project: The Indianization

 The Vakataka's Connection

-The description of the people in the passage applied in general to the indigenous tribesmen of Deccan but was the same description that Chinese historians gave to Asian Indigenous tribesmen in general.
-It reflected the isolation of Deccan before the settlement of Rajpuri court.
-The interesting part of the passage is that the queen of king Cudhodana was mentioned as a princess of Vakataka's court.
-From Buddhist tradition, we know that his two consorts Sri Mahamaya and Pajapati were both daughters of king Anjana and the queen Yasodhara who was a member of the Cakya family of Kalyani.
+The description of the people in the passage as having curly hair applied in particular to the indigenous tribesmen of Deccan but was the same description that Chinese historians gave to Asian Indigenous tribesmen in general (Prey-Nokor: The Birth of the Khmer Empire: The Kun-Lun Kingdom).
+It reflected the isolation of Deccan from Aryavata before the settlement of the Vakataka court at Rajpuri among Tamil tribesmen of South India.
+The interesting part of the passage is about the consort of king Cudhodana who was actually the mother of Buddha Gautama being mentioned as a family member of the Vakataka's court.
+It agrees with the Buddhist tradition that the two consorts, Sri Mahamaya and Pajapati of king Sudhodhana were both daughters of king Anjana and the queen Yasodhara who was a member of the Sakya family of Kalyani.
 It is said that during Buddha Gautama 's lifetime, the Naga Kingdom of Kalyani became the base of Buddhist expansion in Nagadvipa and extended itself from the Gangetic India to Vanga.
-The move of its epicenter to Deccan must to happen later during the fall of the Tchou Dynasty when the Yueh-Shih occupied Vanga and changed the city of Kalyani to Champapura (Champapura: The Impact on the Tian Legacy: The Fall of Hiong-Wang).
-In addition, We know now that the queen Sri Mahamaya and family members belonged to the Nanda house of the Choladara Naga clan.
+The move of its epicenter to Deccan must to happen later during the fall of the Tchou Dynasty when the Yueh-Shih occupied Vanga and changed the city of Kalyani to Champavati (Champapura: The Impact on the Tian Legacy: The Fall of Hiong-Wang).
+At the end of Pravarasena's reign, evidences show that Vakataka was divided into two factions.
+Rudrasena I who succeeded his grandfather and formed the main branch of his family with Nandivaradhana apparently kept contact with their eastern root.
+On the other hand, Sarvasena who ruled the western part of the empire became more and more detached from Southeast Asian development and soon fell into the dark side of the western culture.
+Nevertheless, We know now that the queen Sri Mahamaya and family members belonged to the Nanda house of the Choladara Naga clan.
 Conforming to the Khmer legend of Prah Thong as ruler of the southern cardinal state of king Adityavamsa's empire, we know now that Kaundinya came from Deccan where the displaced Sakya court of Kalyani took refuge after the fall of the Hiong-Wang kingdom.
 It explains why many so called South Indian legacies that he brought with him to Southeast Asia were mostly Buddhist artifacts from Deccan.
-Rajapuri was in fact one of many cities of India that were closely connected to Buddhism.
-Amaravati was another city of Deccan that was renown of its local industry that produced the Buddha images of Amaravati style.
-In contrast, Kapilavathu that was the birthplace of Buddha Gautama himself had no such Buddhist legacy as rich as of Amaravati.
+It is consistent with the fact that Rajapuri became now one of many cities of India that were closely connected to Buddhism.
+In paricular, Amaravati was another city of Deccan that was well renown of its local industry that produced the Buddha images of Amaravati style (Notes: Buddha images of Amaravati style).
 On the same note, we knew that the Sakyan family members of Buddha Gautama were by now split into two royal houses.
 While the queen mother Sri Mahamaya, belonged to the Nanda house, her husband King Sudhodhana and all the Mauryan family belonged to the Simha line of Sakan kings.
-Having their origin from Southeast Asia, the Nandas had no problems to fit into the indigenous environment after their return.
-In contrast, the Sakan clans still retained their own pride and prejudice toward the indigenous people.
+Having their origin from Southeast Asia, the Nandas had no problems to fit into the indigenous environment of Southeast Asia after their return while the Sakan clans still retained their own pride and prejudice toward the indigenous people.
 Through out their history of intrusion into the south, clashes with the native naga houses had been numerously recorded.
 Their temperament of racism caused them to offend their hosts even they knew that they were a lot less noble (of Aryan root) than them.
-At the end of Pravarasena's reign, evidences show that Vakataka was divided into two factions.
-Rudrasena I who succeeded his grandfather and formed the main branch of his family with Nandivaradhana apparently kept contact with their eastern root.
-On the other hand, Sarvasena who ruled the western part of the empire became more and more detached from Southeast Asian development and soon fell into the dark side of western development.
+It is important to note that while the Sakyan family of Deccan accepted Budddhism wholeheartedly, their Sakyan compatriots of kapilavathu of Nepal lost interest in Buddhism as soon as Buddha Gautama was entering into Nirvana and wentg mostly back to their Pagan faith.

 The Birth of the Gupta Empire